 Drivers for regular and irregular migration overlap and may include political insecurity and civil unrest, economic motivations, family reunification, or climate change and natural disasters, among others.
 Like regular labour migration, irregular labour migration is driven by asymmetries between the demand for labour and the supply in countries of destination and origin, resulting from a tension between economics and politics.
-Yet, while drivers may clearly overlap, limited options for regular migration lead people to move through irregular channels (UN2017).
+Yet, while drivers may clearly overlap, limited options for regular migration lead people to move through irregular channels (UN 2017).
 People may be compelled to leave their countries for several reasons and drivers of irregular migration are multifaceted combining structural and individual factors.
-Economic motivations may be a major factor, but often not the only one (UNDP2019).
-Complex underlying causes and drivers of irregular labour migration include: unequal access to economic and social rights, including health care, social protection or decent work, lack of equal opportunities, gender norms-based violence, abrupt cessation or lack of livelihoods, including due to adverse effect of climate changes and environment degradation or disasters and crisis, dishonest labour recruiters, misleading information or lack of understanding of visa and complex immigration rules (UN Network on Migration, 2021).
+Economic motivations may be a major factor, but often not the only one (UNDP 2019).
+Complex underlying causes and drivers of irregular labour migration include: unequal access to economic and social rights, including health care, social protection or decent work, lack of equal opportunities, gender norms-based violence, abrupt cessation or lack of livelihoods, including due to adverse effect of climate changes and environment degradation or disasters and crisis, dishonest labour recruiters, misleading information or lack of understanding of visa and complex immigration rules (UNMN 2021).

-The ILO has summarized several drivers of irregularity that have been caused by the COVID-19 pandemic, citing workplace closures and working-hour losses, and calls for global policymakers to "support a recovery that is robust and broad-based, focusing on employment, income, workers' rights and social dialogue: a human-centred recovery" (ILO 2021f, 3; ILO 2021h).
+The ILO has summarized several drivers of irregularity that have been caused by the COVID-19 pandemic, citing workplace closures and workinghour losses, and calls for global policymakers to "support a recovery that is robust and broadbased, focusing on employment, income, workers' rights and social dialogue: a human-centred recovery" (ILO 2021b, 3; ILO 2021c).